Many of the animals at CLIMATES-Rescue are available for adoption immediately! Check out our adoptable animals:

 Our animals are spayed or neutered before adoption whenever possible.
-All animals go through a 30-day or 90-day isolation period (length depends on species) before being placed up for adoption, so we can deal with any health problems.
+All animals go through a 30-day or 90-day isolation period (length depends on species) before being placed up for adoption, so we can identify any health or behavioral problems.
 Some adoptable animals have long-term medical needs, which we will discuss with you before you fill out an application to adopt.

 Can you help me get the animal home?